-American Canyon Training Center has a middle barn with 9 box stalls, a tack room and a crosstie space; a back barn with 14 box stalls, 2 wash bays, 2 crosstie spaces, a tack room and an office; and 4 rows of outside stalls for a total of 72 stalls.
+American Canyon Training Center has a middle barn with 7 box stalls, a tack room and a crosstie space; a back barn with 14 box stalls, 2 wash bays, 2 crosstie spaces, a tack room and an office; and 4 rows of outside stalls for a total of 70 stalls.
 All stalls have outside space for the horse.
 All stalls are bedded with rice hulls and cleaned daily.
 The grooming barn has no stalls, only bays, tack rooms and offices.

 The middle barn and the back barn have matted box stalls with pipe paddocks.

-The 9 stalls in the middle barn are 12' x 14' with centered front doors that allow the horse's head to hang out.
-They have 12' x 12' pipe paddocks with Dutch doors.
+The 7 stalls in the middle barn are 12' x 14' with centered front doors that allow the horse's head to hang out.
+They have 12' x 12' pipe paddocks.

 The 14 stalls in the back barn are 14' x 16' with centered front doors, most of which have openings so the horse can hang its head into the breezeway.
 They have 14' x 24' paddocks with solid doors (although some boarders have modified their back doors to be Dutch doors).
 We supply stall chains or stall guards for the back doors in the back barn.

 The 46 outside stalls surround the main outdoor arena and the walkway to the indoor arena.
 The stalls and runs vary in size.
 The stalls are approximately 12' x 16' with 12' x 60' (give or take a few feet) runs enclosed by no climb post and wire fencing.
 They all have Equistall grid flooring.
 We will install mats for you on the floor or walls if you provide them.